coq/coq/CONTRIBUTING.md

 - **Hiding comments:** when the discussion has become too long, this can be done to hide irrelevant comments (off-topic, outdated or resolved sub-issues).
-- **Deleting things:** just don't do it.
-FWIW, core developers have access to an audit log where all delete actions are listed (among other things).
+- **Deleting things:** please don't delete any comment or issue, our policy doesn't allow for comments to be deleted, unless done by the community moderators.
+You should hide them instead.
+An audit log is available to track deleted items if needed (but does not allow recovering them).
-- **Pushing a branch or a tag to the main repository:** just don't do it.
-We like to reserve the branches on the main repository for the development branch (`master`) and the stable branches (`v...`).
-If you push a branch nonetheless, expect it to be deleted promptly and without notice.
+- **Pushing a branch or a tag to the main repository:** please push changes to your own fork rather than the main repository.
+(Branches pushed to the main repository will be removed promptly and without notice.)

-Yet to be documented: use of priority, difficulty, `help wanted`, and `good first issue` labels, of milestones, of assignments, and of GitHub projects.
+Yet to be fully specified: use of priority, difficulty, `help wanted`, and `good first issue` labels, milestones, assignments, and GitHub projects.

 ## Code changes ##